 That's why we're focused on designing a single, elegant user experience that can be easily taught to an entire team of tech-savvy generalists.
 The challenge is to provide enough power for advanced use cases without making the product difficult to learn.
 Learning to build completely custom websites should be no more complicated than learning to design a slide show presentation.

 So why build another website builder?
 With what feels like a new website builder popping up everyday, it's apparent that we're all still searching for something better.
-If you're interested in shaping the way we build, ship, and iterate on web content, please sign up for Makeswift today and let us know what you think.
+If you're interested in shaping the way we build, ship, and iterate on web content, sign up for Makeswift today and let us know what you think.